Generating new gravitational solutions by matrix multiplication: Notation and background results

-Since the class of solutions to the field equations in $D$ space-time dimensions that we study here is in a one-to-one correspondence with the class of solutions $M(\rho,v)$ satisfying \eqref{fi2d}, we identify the two classes and henceforth we refer to $M(\rho,v)$ as a solution to the field equations.
+{ \remark Since the class of solutions to the field equations in $D$ space-time dimensions that we study here is in a one-to-one correspondence with the class of solutions $M(\rho,v)$ satisfying \eqref{fi2d}, we identify the two classes and henceforth we refer to $M(\rho,v)$ as a solution to the field equations. \\ }

-The non-linear field equation \eqref{fi2d} is an integrable system \cite{Its}, since it can be viewed as the compatibility condition for an overdetermined linear system of differential equations (a Lax pair) depending on an auxiliary complex parameter $\tau$, which is allowed to vary in an algebraic curve depending on $\rho$ and $v$.
+The non-linear field equation \eqref{fi2d} is an integrable system \cite{Its}, since it can be viewed as the compatibility condition for an auxiliary linear system of differential equations (a Lax pair) depending on an auxiliary complex parameter $\tau$, which is allowed to vary in an algebraic curve depending on $\rho$ and $v$.
 The Lax pair for \eqref{fi2d} takes the form \cite{Lu:2007jc}

-This linear system (for the unknown matrix $X(\tau, \rho, v)$) will be called the Breitenlohner-Maison (BM) linear system \cite{Breitenlohner:1986um}.
-As we show later, the complex parameter $\tau$ plays a crucial role here in allowing to bring the tools of complex analysis into the problem, thereby transforming the original problem of solving the non-linear field equation \eqref{fi2d} into a Riemann-Hilbert (RH) problem, described in Section \ref{sec:RHP}.
+This linear system (for the unknown matrix $X(\tau, \rho, v)$) will be called the Breitenlohner-Maison linear system \cite{Breitenlohner:1986um}.
+The complex parameter $\tau$ plays a crucial role here in allowing to bring the tools of complex analysis into the problem, thereby transforming the original problem of solving the non-linear field equation \eqref{fi2d} into a Riemann-Hilbert problem, described in Section 2b.